Stile antico: 18th–19th century

+such as cantus firmus, church modes and plagal cadences, with the music constantly flowing in imitative polyphony.

 Late Baroque

 For 18th-century composers such as Bach, stile antico can refer to music composed as late as the early years of that century, for example by Antonio Lotti and Pietro Torri.
 Bach's interest in this style grew in the 1730s, and in the last two decades of his life (1730s–1740s) he would write in this style more frequently, leading to an outspoken style shift in this composer's work around 1740.